 - Don’t buy a product you heard about from another peer or at an event.
 Every network is different.

 - Don’t rely on your IT/managed service provider to solve all your security troubles.
-It’s your risk, not theirs by offering them to do all for you.

 - Don’t select a single security vendor who says they will do it all for you.
-Who shall bell the cat later?

 - Review the usability and security balance regularly to ensure security is an enabler for growth.